Filmic Bodies:

 Key Works in the Constellation

-Filmic Bodies Series
+Filmic Bodies as Living Archive

 Fragmentation as Form